Set Up an Email Template

 The third <link> tag specifies the URL of the font file you want to use.
 Modify this tag to link to your font from Google Fonts.
 For example, you can change the family attribute value to the desired font and weight.

-Step 2: Import your font
+Step 2: Import the font

 The CSS code snippet provided in our example is used to define a custom font.
 It allows you to specify the font family name and the source URL or path where the font file is located.